wangsiyang68/Coding-Pains/Content Notes/Problem Solving/Abstraction/Basic Data Types/README.md

 Or perhaps we decided that we would need something that is more intuitive to work with -- such as a nested list of lists.
 A tuple in this case would not make much sense since it is non-immutable.
 Or maybe there is more information besides the 'X's and 'O's that need to be stored -- what about players' names, scores and so on?
 In this problem, perhaps it would be more appropriate to use a high level of abstraction, like Classes to represent the game.

-Through this chapter, I will attempt to explain what are the characteristics of each type of abstraction, as well as how to manipulate them.
+Through this chapter, I will attempt to explain what are the characteristics of the four basic data types, as well as the methods that allow us to manipulate information in it.
+There will be examples of how they are used in real-life in the next chapter, while higher levels of abstraction will be explained in the chapters following that.